 Likewise, if a child is still unable to get the question right the second time or has gotten the right answer previously but answers wrongly now, these can be indications that further remedy and revision are needed in these specific areas.
 Revision is thus more focused and less arbitrary.

-Get your child to spot and explain his or her own errors in the Mathematics or Science worksheets.
+Get your child to spot and explain his or her own errors in Mathematics or Science worksheets.

-If he or she is able to do so, it will reinforce understanding and allow your child to see clear improvement in his or her own learning.
+If he or she is able to do so, it will reinforce understanding and allow your child to see a clear improvement in his or her own learning.
 This will boost morale too.
 Revision is then more meaningful and has clearer directions.